slksr/oose_restaurant_csharp/README.md

 Some examples:
 - cook Christian uses a simple preparation:
-  - he just needs to ‘put an apron on’
+  - he just needs to "put an apron on"
-  - this is also what most others cooks do.
+  - this is also what most other cooks do.
-- cook Peter needs the the hardrock preparation:
+- cook Peter needs the hardrock preparation:
   - take a collection of knifes
   - set some hardrock music on.
 - the cooks Maria and Rody need the soccer preparation